SteelCompendium/data-rules-md-dse/Abilities/Shadow/6th-Level Features/Cinderstorm.md

   scc:
     - mcdm.heroes.v1:feature.ability.shadow.6th-level-feature:cinderstorm-9-insight
   scdc:
-    - 1.1.1:13.2.2.3:02
+    - 1.1.1:11.2.2.3:02
   source: mcdm.heroes.v1
   subclass: Black Ash
   target: Self and each ally in the area
   type: feature/ability/shadow/6th-level-feature
 effects:
+  - name: Effect
-  - effect: Each target can teleport up to 5 squares.
+    effect: Each target can teleport up to 5 squares.
 For each target in addition to you who teleports away from or into a space adjacent to an enemy, that enemy takes fire damage equal to your Agility score.
 Additionally, a target who ends this movement in concealment or cover can use the Hide maneuver even if they are observed.
-    name: Effect
 ```